allisonmachado/blog.allison.bsb.br/posts/docker-essentials.md

 ## Full localhost clean

-This command cleans up dangling volumes, networks, stopped containers and all unused images:
+From time to time, you should free up disk space on your Docker host machine by removing resources that are no longer in use.
+This command removes all stopped containers, unused networks, dangling images, and build cache from your Docker host machine:

 ```sh
 docker system prune -a
 ```

 ----

-# Build what you need
+# Build on the shoulders of giants

+Docker allows you to create new Docker images to ship your application through a Dockerfile :rocket:.
+A Dockerfile is a text file that contains a set of instructions for building a Docker image.

+I will not elaborate on the contents of the Dockerfile, instead I will describe how the CLI works.

-## Build an image providing a name and tag
+## Build with a Name and Tag

 Assuming the `Dockerfile` with build instructions is in the curren directory: